-What really is Notion?
+What is Notion?

 Here are some of the best qualities of Notion:

-- Views — Views are a way to show your databases, giving you central views that are adaptable to each of your employees or co-workers.
-A view can be different for each person, and can be added to Notion databases providing a great layer to viewing your work designed by you.
+- Views — Views are a way to show your notion databases, giving you central views that are adaptable to each of your employees or co-workers.
+A view can be different for each person and can be added to Notion databases providing a great layer to viewing your work designed by you.

-Notion is one of these productivity apps that can adapt your needs, like Coda and Airtable, these no-code tools open unlimited options for us.
+Notion is one of these productivity apps that can adapt to your needs, like Coda and Airtable, these no-code tools open unlimited options for us.

 Notion does the majority of things well - but not as well as the OG tools for each category, but for most it will leave them happy with managing all those things, in one place.